QuantumObserverIASTU/QuantumObserverIASTU.github.io/_posts/2022-09-07-Recent Interest.md

 ---
 layout: post
 title: "近期一些有趣的文章"
-subtitle: "Topology, Entanglement, and All That"
+subtitle: "Topology, Entanglement, and all that"
 author: "Yingfei Gu"
 #header-img: "img/thisfilename/head.jpg" # if you have a header image. or if you want to have a text style head, see the next line
 #header-style: T1
 #header-mask: 0.4
 mathjax: true # if you have equations in your article
-#tags:
+tags:
-#  - Test
+  - recommendations
 #  - tag2
 ---